thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-load-a-component.md

     Add or remove the components you want to implement following the same pattern as before.

-5. Resync your project with Gradle by clicking the **Resync Project with Gradle Files** button {% include inline_image.html file="firetv/fireappbuilder/images/fireappbuilder_syncgradlebutton" type="png" %}.
+5. Resync your project with Gradle by either clicking **Sync Now** (which appears in the upper-right corner when Android Studio detects a change int he Gradle files) or by clicking the **Resync Project with Gradle Files** button {% include inline_image.html file="firetv/fireappbuilder/images/fireappbuilder_syncgradlebutton" type="png" %}.

     If you're prompted that some modules are no longer imported from Gradle anymore, click **OK**.